Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 * __Find out more__ - A model and form that allows potential pilots to request more information by leaving their name and email address.
 This allows for more specific questions to be answered they may not relate to every individual.

+* __Page Links__ - The links in the header will take you to the page specified.

+* __More Buttons__ - These buttons are another way to manouver to the other pages within the site.

 ## Technologies used.

 1. **HTML, or Hyper Text Markup Language:**  Used to construct all the pages of this web site.
 For further info on this language;